ashra-f/HotelCalifornia/README.md

 ## Deployment Steps:
 - Add a ClearDB_URL in config.env.example
-- Change config.env.example to config.env
+- Change config.env.example to config.env in the config folder
 - npm install
 - npm start